 These works are based on some fundamental principles that make up our environmental policy:

 We’re honored to work with such a resource as wood.
 An extraordinary building material, no alternative comes close to its abilities to conserve energy and address global climate change.
 Further, wood is naturally renewable as the resource is continually growing.
 Net annual growth for the nation’s commercial forests exceeds harvests and losses to insects and disease by an impressive 50 percent each year.

 Nature gives us an incredible resource to work with and we are conscientious to do everything we can to manufacture a product that is efficient, avoids waste and diminishes pollutants.

 We purchase raw lumber and door components from responsible and reliable suppliers that subscribe to sound forest management practices, many of which are certified by a third party.
 We can also make doors with virtually unlimited choices of wood species.

 We make the most of the natural resource in our manufacturing processes.
 Simpson was the first national stile and rail door manufacturer to move to engineered stiles and rails as a standard practice.
 This type of construction allows us to use the most of our resources and results in stronger, more stable components for our doors.
 And, wood waste is used as fuel for powering equipment at our facilities.

 Simpson doors have no added urea-formaldehyde (NAUF), which minimizes potential pollutants and improves indoor air quality.
-Further, Simpson has received certification of the lowest possible emissions of formaldehyde in a wood based product for volatile organic compounds (VOCs).*
+Further, Simpson doors are CARB (California Air Resource Board) Phase 2 Compliant and have received certification of the lowest possible emissions of formaldehyde in a wood based product for volatile organic compounds (VOCs).*

 * The 4-star certification comes from the Japanese Ministry of Land, Infrastructure and Transportation, one of the first international agencies to require VOC testing.